 The development of tools for data quality control for the ALICE experiment is a software project focused on data analysis.
-To adhere to best practices of data science research only open-source and currently maintained tools were used.
-This chapter consists of short descriptions of the most important of them.
+Adheing to best practices of data science research, CERN applies only open-source and currently maintained tools.
+This chapter provides brief descriptions of the most important of them.

 2.1.
 Python